Home » Airport Info »

 - Thoroughly read through all the relevant guidance you have been given by your airline.

-- Please ensure that you bring with you the necessary Covid documents, as required for your individual circumstances.
+- Please ensure that you bring with you the necessary Covid documents and paperwork, if required for your individual circumstances.
 Please see below for more information.

 During the flight